 Students are expected to take the Advanced Placement Examination upon completion of this course.
 College credit may be available if exam score meets college requirements.
-Exam Fee \$98.00

-STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
+Exam Fee \$98.00 STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.

-Financial Algebra1 CreditGrades 11, 1240 weeksPlacement of 11th graders in this course will be by teacher recommendation with Administration/Department Chair approval only.
-Designed to provide students with the tools to become financially responsible.
+Financial Algebra1 CreditGrades 11, 1240 weeksPlacement of 11th graders in this course will be byteacher recommendation with Administration/Department Chair approval only.